Toronto is a city of neighborhoods. Choosing where to stay in Toronto depends on what type of experience you want to have in "The 6ix."

 Hockey Hall of Fame - See the legends of hockey and home of the Stanley Cup.
 There are interactive exhibits, a 3D film and other stats and information on everything hockey.

 Rogers Centre - Home of the Toronto Blue Jays.
 Watch your favorite American League baseball team take on the Toronto Blue Jays.
 There are also Rogers Centre stadium tours of this massive complex.
-The Marriott Hotel is inside as well if you want a unique place to stay.
+The Marriott Hotel is inside as well if you want a unique place to stay in Toronto.

 Roy Thompson Hall – Want to see live music at its finest?
 Toronto's premier venue for the Toronto Symphony Orchestra.